river-berlin/unibase/app/backend/src/docs/primitives/sphere.md

   }]
 }
 ```
 Creates a sphere with radius 15mm centered at position [20, 5, -10].

-## Notes
-- All dimensions are in millimeters
-- The sphere is always centered at its position
-- Negative values for radius are not allowed
-- Position coordinates can be any real number
-- The JSON must be wrapped in an `objects` array